Made to fit the 1999 and newer Ski-Doo Series III 2 stroke motors in Zx and newer sleds.

 2) Or "fix" the problem with an upgrade.

-These housings are made from solid aluminum, made to same dimmensions as OEM, and are annodized.
+These housings are made from solid aluminum, made to same dimensions as OEM, and are anodized.
 Only real change here is that we have an E-clip that is removable/replaceable many times over and with no special tools, as opposed to the star washer/retainer that OEM uses.
-If you like - you could replace the E-clip with a snap ring just the same.
-Doo to the fact that these are out of aluminum, they can take the heat from the can much better, and not allow the stem to bend out of position as the OEM housings can as they get hot.

-Also note that since these pawls are made from plastic, that they will not flake off metal particals and get into - and short out - your stator.
+Also note that since these pawls are made from plastic, that they will not flake off metal particles and get into - and short out - your stator.

 What you get